 Few police games manage to deliver on the fantasy of being a detective quite like L.A.
 Noire.
 You play as Cole Phelps, a patrol officer turned detective who is working his way up through the ranks of the LAPD by investigating crime scenes, questioning suspects, and battling against the seedy underbelly of golden age Hollywood.

 Unlike most police games, L.A.
 Noire is all about diligently combing through crime scenes and following up leads, which makes the rare shootouts and chase sequences all the more thrilling.
 Mostly, then, you are tasked with studiously analysing evidence and questioning suspects and witnesses, reading their expressions to ascertain whether or not they are telling you the truth.

-Better still, Rockstar Games have adapted a few cases from the game to form L.A.
+Better still, Rockstar Games have adapted a few cases from the game to form a VR game, L.A.
 Noire: The VR Case Files – because the only things better than police games, are VR police games.